 I’ve received countless injections in my eardrum to help alleviate the symptoms.

 I have lost just about all my hearing in my left ear, and I have thirty percent gone from my right.

-Did I mention I love singing and music and use to lead choir back home?
+Did I mention I love singing and music and use to lead the choir back home?

 That’s gone now cause I can’t hear through the microphone system.

 I enjoy amusement parks but can’t do that now due to excessive dizziness and sickness.

 Now I will move on to the next one.
 Yep, there are more difficulties

 I’ve been having issues with headaches for about a year now.

 They have diagnosed me with Vestibular Migraine Disease.